Puneethreddirajula/data-structures/BST/README.md

 Implementation of BST

-Operations on BST
+Operations on BST-
-Insert
+Insert,
-Preorder
+Preorder,
-Inorder
+Inorder,
-Node count
+Node count,
-Delete node with no child
+Delete node with no child,
-Delete node with one child
+Delete node with one child,
-Delete nine with two children
+Delete node with two children.

 compile and run :-
 make clean